NOTE: Applicants should review instructor contact preferences here before contacting any instructors about tutoring for their classes.

 A 2-unit course, CSE 95 - Tutor Apprenticeship, is required of all first-time tutors in the CSE Department, regardless of past experience.
 In CSE 95, tutors receive individual and group mentoring and training on how to be an effective tutor.
 This course helps tutors develop the skills and tools necessary to be effective in their roles.
 To be eligible to take CSE 95 you must have been offered and accepted a position as a tutor in the CSE Department.

-CSE 95 is never waived under any circumstances.
+There are no exceptions for waiving or delaying CSE 95.
 If you want to serve as a tutor, it is extremely important that you schedule your courses around CSE 95.
-There are no exceptions for waiving or delaying CSE 95 if it doesn't "fit with your schedule."
 Additionally, a requirement of CSE 95 is that you attend the course you are tutoring for, so you will need to make sure that both CSE 95 and the course that you are tutoring for fit into your schedule.

-- NEVER, under ANY circumstances, work before you receive an appointment letter and before you are hired or rehired.
-If you are not sure if you need to complete new hire or rehire paperwork, before doing ANYTHING else, please contact the Tutor Coordinator at firstname.lastname@example.org.
+- You must accept an official appointment offer and complete your hire or rehire paperwork before starting your work as a tutor.
+If you are not sure if you need to complete new hire or rehire paperwork please contact the Tutor Coordinator at firstname.lastname@example.org.

 - Undergraduate Tutors employed in title code 2860 are covered by a collective bargaining agreement between UC San Diego and the ASE/UAW.

 - Names and addresses of all Academic Student Employees (ASE) are released to the UAW each quarter as a condition of employment in title code 2860.